stop6G/6G-SG/README.md

 ## 📡 About The Project
 **6G Signal Guillotine** is a collection of realistic and fictional sci-fi Python scripts simulating future 6G network attacks.
 As we move towards Terahertz frequencies and AI-managed networks, the threat landscape shifts from standard exploits to adversarial machine learning and Zero Trust bypasses.

-This repo covers:
+## 📡 Core Capabilities

+This repository simulates theoretical 6G attack vectors, blending real-world Python with hard sci-fi narrative concepts.
+The toolkit focuses on four primary security domains:

-* Adversarial AI & Model Poisoning
+* **Adversarial AI & Model Poisoning:** Generating mathematical noise tensors to crash AI-driven beamforming and traffic controllers.
-* Zero Trust & Single Packet Authorization (SPA)
+* **Zero Trust & SPA:** Implementing Single Packet Authorization (SPA) "Ghost Packets" to breach invisible firewalls.
-* Edge Computing & Micro-service Injection
+* **Edge Computing & Micro-service Injection:** Supply-chain attacks targeting the containerized architecture of cell towers.
-* Post-Quantum Cryptography concepts
+* **Post-Quantum Cryptography:** Narrative simulations of entropy decay and key destruction in a post-quantum environment.

 _Updated regularly._